C09 Epiphany

 Let us ask God to deliver us from our sins.
 Let us pray.

-From being taken in by glitz and glamour while neglecting the truths that come in common places and through common people; save us, loving God.
+From being taken in by glitz and glamour while neglecting the truths that come in common places and through humble people; save us, loving God.

 Deliver us good Lord, and forgive our sins which are many.